satapornW/Testwise/README.md

 How to run cypress:

 cd to cypress
-./node_modules/.bin/cypress open
+Running individual test with visual ./node_modules/.bin/cypress open

 Run headless
-./node_modules/.bin/cypress run --headless --browser chrome
+Running all test test, no visual ./node_modules/.bin/cypress run --headless --browser chrome

 Each section focuses on each of the components of the website.